Beer sponsor Anheuser-Busch reproaches NFL over domestic abuse

 (Reuters) - Anheuser-Busch publicly chastised the National Football League on Tuesday for its handling of domestic violence cases, making the NFL’s official beer sponsor the first major advertiser to put pressure on America’s most popular sports league.

-“We are not yet satisfied with the league’s handling of behaviors that so clearly go against our own company culture and moral code,” the statement said.
+“We are not yet satisfied with the league’s handling of behaviors that so clearly go against our own company culture and moral code.”

 The company, owned by Belgian-Brazilian group Anheuser-Busch InBev, said it had shared its concerns and expectations with the 32-team league, a TV ratings juggernaut that brings in $9 billion in annual revenue.